Veirt/dotfiles/README.md

 # Linux dotfiles

-Just a repository to store my dotiles.
+Just a repository to store my dotfiles.